Drive-Away Dolls

 Drive-Away Dolls (alternately titled onscreen as Henry James' Drive-Away Dykes) is a 2024 crime comedy road film directed by Ethan Coen from a screenplay he co-wrote with his wife Tricia Cooke, who was also the film's editor and uncredited co-director.
 The two produced the film with Robert Graf and Working Title's Tim Bevan and Eric Fellner.

-Set in 1999, the film stars Margaret Qualley and Geraldine Viswanathan as two lesbian best friends on a road trip through lesbian bars on the United States' East Coast who become involved in a criminal scheme.
-It is Coen's first narrative film without his brother Joel, and his second sole directorial work after the documentary Jerry Lee Lewis: Trouble in Mind (2022).
+Set in 1999, the film stars Margaret Qualley and Geraldine Viswanathan as two lesbian best friends on a road trip through the Eastern United States, who become involved in a criminal scheme along the way.
 The film co-stars Beanie Feldstein, Colman Domingo, Pedro Pascal, Bill Camp and Matt Damon.
+It is Coen's first narrative feature without his brother Joel; Ethan Coen had previously directed the 2022 archival documentary Jerry Lee Lewis: Trouble in Mind.

 Drive-Away Dolls was released in Australia on February 22, 2024, and in the United States by Focus Features the following day.
 It received mixed reviews from critics.
-The film is followed by Honey Don't!
-(2025), as part of Coen's and Cooke's planned "lesbian B-movie trilogy."
+The film is the first installment in Coen and Cooke's planned "lesbian B-movie trilogy," and was followed in 2025 by Honey Don't!, also starring Qualley.